Squadrick/squadrick.github.io/menu/feed.md

 ---

+### 4th December 2020, 10:18 PM

+The best advice I can give anyone is to never buy a snow-white keyboard.
+If you do, you'll spend two hours each month cleaning each key-cap only for it to be grimy within the week.

+---

 ### 28th November 2020, 03:35 AM

 I was coding something in C++ and required sum types, and reached for the